Israel025/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 ** The 4-rev_array.c function program reverses the content of an array of integers.

 ** The 5-string_toupper.c function program changes all lowercase letters of a string to uppercase.

+** The 6-cap_string.c function program capitalizes all words of a string.
+Separators of words: space, tabulation, new line, ,, ;, ., !, ?, ", (, ), {, and }.